-The target market analysis section of a business plan plays a critical role in determining the viability of a particular business venture.
+The target market analysis section of a business plan plays a critical role in determining a particular business venture’s viability.
 It is an industry-specific and often subjective measure of the market size, value, and competitive analysis.
 A thorough market analysis should also investigate market trends and expectations.
-It is created using data, comparisons, opinions, and customizations to get a live viewpoint of a market landscape.
+It is created using data, comparisons, opinions, and customizations to get a live view of a market landscape.

 How to write a comprehensive market analysis

 Depending on who you ask, a market analysis might include a varying number of components.
-In general, however, there are five core components that are common across all good market analyses.
+In general, however, five core components are common across all good market analyses.